Age Related Macular Degeneration Treatment

 Consult for your disease now

 Ayurveda advocates certain therapies and practices in order to get rid of age related macular degeneration.
-Some of the methods for treatment of age related macular degeneration are:
+Some of the methods for age related macular degeneration treatment:

 - Nasya (Nasal medication) – It is a procedure in which medicated oil, or fresh juice of herbs, is instilled inside the nostrils after oleation and fomentation of the face and neck.
 Anu oil is commonly used for Nasya.

-- Netra Dhara (Eye wash) –The treatment of age related macular degeneration also inclues netra dhara.
+- Netra Dhara (Eyewash) –The age related macular degeneration treatment also includes netra dhara.
 The procedure of pouring thin streams of herbal fluids over the closed eye from a height of 4 finger breath is Netra Dhara.
 This procedure is carried out during the day.

-- Bidalaka or Lepa (Application of herbal paste) – Simple application of herbal paste on the skin surface of the eye lids, is called Bidalaka or Lepa.
-It can be done with paste of Lodhra (Symplocos racemosa), Nimba/neem (Azadirachta indica), Shigru (Moringa olifera), Amalaki (Emblica officinalis), Eranda (Riccinus communis) depending upon the doshas vitiated.
+- Bidalaka or Lepa (Application of herbal paste) – Simple application of herbal paste on the skin surface of the eyelids, is called Bidalaka or Lepa.
+It can be done with a paste of Lodhra (Symplocos racemosa), Nimba/neem (Azadirachta indica), Shigru (Moringa olifera), Amalaki (Emblica officinalis), Eranda (Riccinus communis) depending upon the doshas vitiated.

-- Netra Tarpana (Eye rejuvenation)– This treatment of age related macular degeneration includes the warm medicated ghee which is then poured into the eyes and retained inside an herbal paste boundary.
+- Netra Tarpana (Eye rejuvenation)– This age related macular degeneration treatment includes the warm medicated ghee which is then poured into the eyes and retained inside an herbal paste boundary.
 Ghee is cool, hence helps mitigate Vata and Pitta doshas.

-- Shiro lepa/Tala dharana (Application of herbal pastes on the vertex) – Common herbal paste used are Amalaki (Emblica officinalis), Arjuna (Terminalia arjuna), Kachoradi churna are applied on the vertex of the eye according to the type of disorder.
+- Shiro lepa/Tala dharana (Application of herbal pastes on the vertex) – Common herbal paste used are Amalaki (Emblica Officinalis), Arjuna (Terminalia arjuna), Kachoradi churna is applied on the vertex of the eye according to the type of disorder.

 - Taila Shirodhara (in dry type) – In this process lukewarm medicated oil (Sesame oil medicated with herbs like Brahmi, Shankhapushpi, Yashtimadhu, Chandana, etc.) is poured over the forehead in a rhythmic manner from a perforated pot suspended above forehead.

-- Takradhara (in wet type) – The treatment of age related macular degeneration includes Takradhara also.
+- Takradhara (in wet type) – The age related macular degeneration treatment Takradhara also.
 In this therapy, lukewarm medicated buttermilk (medicated with Amalaki and other herbs) is poured over the forehead in a rhythmic manner just like in Shirodhara.

-Age-related macular degeneration is a common eye condition having a problem with your eye’s retina.
+Age related macular degeneration is a common eye condition having a problem with your eye’s retina.
 It happens usually when a part of the retina called the macula is deteriorated.
 With AMD person cannot see fine details, whether you are looking at something close or far.
 With AMD you lose your central vision.
 But your peripheral side vision will still be normal.
-It is cause of vision loss among people age 50 and older.
+It is a cause of vision loss among people age 50 and older.
 As AMD progresses, a blurred area near the center of vision is a common symptom.
 Researchers also have estimated that approximately 5 percent of blindness globally is due to AMD.
 Now the age related macular degeneration treatment in ayurveda.

-Though the age related macular degeneration causes are not much clear, but is associated with aging, studies suggests there also is a genetic component related to the disease.
+Though the age related macular degeneration causes are not much clear but are associated with aging, studies suggest there also is a genetic component related to the disease.

 - The complement factor H (CFH), gene deficiency is associated with almost half of all potentially blinding cases of macular degeneration, research proves.